 After the Northridge earthquake, Bishop Alemany High School was relocated across Rinaldi Street to the campus of Our Lady Queen of Angels Seminary.
 In the summer of 1995 Queen of Angels Seminary closed and Bishop Alemany High School remained; once again “situated in the shadows of the Mission”.
 At its present location, Alemany is the largest school in the Archdiocese of Los Angeles.
 It is a campus reflecting the beauty of nature, and symbolic of the planting and nurturing of the seed of knowledge occurring in the classrooms.

-Today, Bishop Alemany High School is thriving, boasting a racially and culturally diverse student body of about 1,520.
+Today, Bishop Alemany High School is thriving, boasting a racially and culturally diverse student body.
 As numerous alumni before them, today’s students strive to continue a proud tradition being of service to the community, being “a people dedicated to service”, while also excelling academically.
 This tradition of excellence manifests itself in a full Honors and Advanced Placement (AP) curriculum in addition to a strong college-preparatory program; 98% of our graduates go on to college.